There are various types of mortar used in construction, while the mortar is a mixture of cement (or lime), sand, and water.

 Different types of mortar used for plastering:

-Cement and fine aggregate i.e. sand are well mixed in required proportions in dry state on watertight platforms.
+Cement mortar is a mixture of cement, fine aggregates i.e. sand, and water is taken in proper proportion, while cement and fine aggregate are properly mixed in required proportions in a dry state on watertight platforms.

-It is also used for grouting and palling.
+These mortar is easily used for plastering, repair work, grouting and palling.

-Cement mortar requires proper curing to achieve proper curing.
+Cement mortar requires proper curing to achieve proper strength.

 The grinding method of preparing lime mortar is more efficient than pounding.